 Also known as a de-burring tool, this little guy is part of the process in cutting conduit.
-This process protects the wires from being damaged as they are pulled through the conduit.
+This process protects the wires from being damaged as they’re pulled through the conduit.
 Insert into the freshly cut end and twist to clean off the sharp edges left behind.
-Works on 1/2" - 1" thin wall conduit.
+Works on 1/2″ thin wall conduit.

-Straight blade and Phillips - Medium-size for general use
+- Straight blade and phillips – medium-sized for general use.

-Straight blade, small - useful for cover plates and small set screws
+- Straight blade – small-sized for cover plates and small set screws.

 Why do I need 7 different screw drivers?
-Well, for one thing you’ll loose three of them the first month.
+Well, for one thing, you’ll lose three of them the first month.
 Seriously, more of my hand tools are now in peoples attics than my truck.
-Fact is, you will be glad to have a variety of sizes as you get more and more involved.
+Fact is, you’ll be glad to have a variety of sizes as you get more and more involved.

 The square drive bit is for a very specific screw head – clearly.
 The screw head can be found on many electrical panels and devices.
 I keep it in reach right next to my phillips screwdriver.
 You’ll find you can apply much more torque on a square drive without it slipping.

 Stubby screwdrivers seem a bit silly – until you need one!
 Every now and then you’ll need to remove some irritating screw located in a tight spot; like pulling out the insides of a recessed light fixture (don’t worry, you will!).

 The six in one feature combines 2 sizes of both phillips and standard blades, as well as 1/4″ and 5/16″ nut drivers.